Take Control of Moss

 HOW CAN GREENTHUMB HELP?

-A good lawn maintenance programme is essential in managing moss.
+A good lawn maintenance programme is essential in managing and removing moss.
 Simply raking out/removing moss will not prevent regrowth unless the conditions favourable to its growth are changed.

 All your treatments throughout the year will have contributed greatly to a long-lasting, beautiful lawn, even throughout winter.